Zoning Requirements - What Can I Do With My Property?

 7 or more - 25,000 square feet plus 5,000 square feet for each additional dog above 7

 For additional information, please contact the Zoning Permit Review Branch of the Department of Planning and Zoning at 703-222-1082, TTY 711.
 For information regarding additional legal aspects of animal ownership and additional information regarding the keeping of wild, exotic or vicious animals, contact Animal Control at 703-830-1100, TTY 711.

-No solid waste collection vehicle, tractor and/or trailer of a
+No food truck, solid waste collection vehicle, tractor and/or

 - Any commercial vehicle parked in a residential district shall be owned and/or operated only by the occupant of the dwelling unit at which it is parked.